 If a client’s hopper begins to get full, they’ll communicate that to us, and we’ll downshift our efforts to the minimal level of recruitment.
 We’re still generating awareness, and still generating prospects, just a more manageable number.
 Remember, we don’t want to recruit people only to tell them they aren’t needed or to wait a few months!
 As the client begins processing the prospects and catching up, we can shift up to the maximum level of recruitment.

-And by the way, this approach also works great for entities with seasonal needs, such as colleges.
+And by the way, this approach also works great for entities with seasonal needs.

 If you’re curious how this approach would work for your unique recruitment needs, let me know and we’ll discuss it.